tensorpack/tensorpack/docs/tutorial/callback.md

 will call the callbacks at the proper time.
 Therefore these features can be reused with one single line, as long as you are using tensorpack trainers.

-For example, these are the callbacks I used when training a ResNet:
+For example, here are some useful callbacks I used during model development:

 ```python
 callbacks=[